In this article:

 - Policy Analyst: Analyzing public policies and their impact on American society, often working for government agencies, non-profits, or advocacy groups, advocating for informed policy decisions rooted in historical and cultural context.

-- Marketing Specialist: Utilizing knowledge of American culture and history in marketing campaigns, market research, or cultural branding initiatives to resonate with diverse audiences and promote American products and experiences globally.
+- Digital Marketing Specialist: Utilizing knowledge of American culture and history in marketing campaigns, market research, or cultural branding initiatives to resonate with diverse audiences and promote American products and experiences globally.